bytebase/bytebase/docs/design/gh-ost-integration.md

 ### Vendor

-Gh-ost needs to know who the cloud provider is to run properly.
+gh-ost needs to know who the cloud provider is to run properly.
 We will add a new field in `Instance` to store cloud provider type.
 User should set this field.

 ```Go
 type Vendor string